removal of invasive plants

-We are able to collect from the water up to half a millimeter-sized particles, and at most our equipment can collect as much as 200 cubic meters of biomass per hour.
+We are able to collect from the water up to half a millimeter-sized particles, and our vessel can collect as much as 200 cubic meters of biomass per hour.

 There are plenty of nutrients in the water as a result of industrial, wastewater and food production.

 As a result, the waterways become eutrophic, which leads to their deterioration, changes in the communities of organisms and the loss of oxygen in the bottom.

 Dense and intensive growth of submerged plants hinder the recreational use of water systems.
 They may also alter the aquatic ecosystem.
 For example dead Eurasian watermilfoil sinks to the bottom as a plant mass and releases nutrients to the water system.

 Some invasive species have economical, environmental, health and social effects.
 Their disadvantages and risks are prevented by removing the plant.
 Invasive species compete for food and habitat with other species.
 They change the habitat by shading other vegetation influencing water chemistry by increasing the amount of nutrients and organic matter and reducing the water flow.
 They also disturbe the recreational use of waters, fishing and water transport.